hermanncoders/schuldaten_hub_client/README.md

 #### Design

-- review widgets (I'm still not very good at it)
+- review widgets (I'm still not very good at it), and for that matter, the overall design structure (for instance implementing a theme). **Priority: medium**

 #### Functionality

-- generally, improve code quality O:-)
-- implement stream checking connection (don't know how to generate/handle streams yet)
+- error handling in API calls. **Priority: high**
-- review state management (specially filters) across views
+- review state management (specially filters, but also controllers and get_it managers) across views. **Priority: high**
-- subsitute hard coded enum filters with dynamic solution for other schools
+- subsitute hard coded enum filters with a more dynamic solution, so that the app can be used for other schools. **Priority: high**
+- implement stream checking connection (don't know how to generate/handle streams yet), and generally review the start-up process. **Priority: high**
-- implement navigation?
+- review / implement navigation **Priority: medium**
 - internationalization

+- generally, improve code quality.
+The naming of models, functions and such should definitely be revisited by an actual programming person.
+O:-) **Priority: low (it works like this)**

 #### Features

-- pdf export feature (individual development plan, competence report)
+- pdf export feature: individual development plan report. **Priority: high**
-- competence feature
-- implement competence report, school semester
+- implement competence feature, competence report for a school semester and pdf export. **Priority: high**
-- UI to CRUD schooldays
+- UI to CRUD schooldays **Priority: high**
-- workbook feature
+- workbook feature **Priority: medium**
-- book feature (library lending system)
+- book feature (library lending system) **Priority: medium**
-- generate qr stickers as shortcuts for documenting features
+- generate qr stickers as shortcuts for documenting features **Priority: low**

 ### Thanks to the open source community

-I have great admiration for everybody contributing to the frameworks and packages that I used for this project, and are deeply grateful for their generosity sharing their work.
+I have great admiration for the work of everybody contributing to the frameworks, packages and tools that I used for this project, and are deeply grateful for their generosity sharing their work.
 The more I learn about programming, the more I appreciate it.
 So thank you, open source community!
+You make things possible and this world a better place.